Pyrite32/moho-includes/README.md

 6. Learn how to use [LuaLS Annotations](https://luals.github.io/wiki/annotations/) on functions and classes you write, so that LuaLS will properly diagnose your code.

 ## For VS Code
+1. Follow Installation steps 1-3.
-1. With VS Code open, type Ctrl+Shift+P to open the command palette, then type '> Preferences: Open User Settings (JSON)'
+2. With VS Code open, type Ctrl+Shift+P to open the command palette, then type '> Preferences: Open User Settings (JSON)'.
-2. Create or edit the entry `"Lua.workspace.library"` like below:
+3. Create or edit the entry `"Lua.workspace.library"` like below:

 ```json
 "Lua.workspace.library": [